San Diegans get a close look at their Northern California water lifeline

 See also this nice four-part series on the history of the California Delta.
 Part 1, Part 2, Part 3, Part 4.

-This entry was posted on February 28, 2011 at 3:34 pm and is filed under Water.
-Tagged: California State Water Project, Metropolitan Water District of Southern California, Sacramento-San Joaquin Delta, San Diego County Water Authority.
+This entry was posted on February 28, 2011 at 3:34 pm and is filed under Metropolitan Water District of Southern California, Water.
+Tagged: California State Water Project, Sacramento-San Joaquin Delta, San Diego County Water Authority.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.